NVIDIA/clara-viz/README.md

 $ pip install clara-viz-widgets
 ```

-Start Jupyter Lab, open the notebooks in the `notbooks` folder.
+Start Jupyter Lab, open the notebooks in the `notebooks` folder.
 Make sure Git LFS is installed when cloning the repo, else the data files are not downloaded correctly and you will see file open errors when using the example notebooks.

 ```python
 from clara.viz.widgets import Widget